rust-unofficial/awesome-rust/README.md

 A curated list of awesome Rust code and resources.
 Inspired by the other [awesome lists](https://github.com/bayandin/awesome-awesomeness).

+Only projects that are more than a prototype should be added.
+Projects that do not compile with Rust-nightly for a long time have to be removed.

 - [Awesome Rust](#awesome-rust)
   - [Code](#code)
     - [Audio](#audio)